This listing expired on December 1, 2022. Please contact firstname.lastname@example.org for any updated information.

-Archaeological Techniques and Research Center (Canada), Dacian and Roman Civilizations Museum (Deva, Romania)
+Archaeological Techniques and Research Center (Canada); Dacian and Roman Civilizations Museum (Deva, Romania); Haaz Rezso Muzeum (Odorheiu Secuiesc, Romania)

-This workshop aims at providing intensive training in applied field geophysical methods in an extraordinary environment in Southern Transylvania.
-Geophysical methods are an extremely versatile set of techniques used extensively in both research and practical applications from archaeology, to urbanism, forensics, geology, engineering.
 Field experience with these techniques is an exceptionally useful and lucrative skill to acquire, but training in these methods is limited to expensive manufacturer professional development and/or academic courses.
 These educational opportunities tend to sacrifice either the theoretical and technical foundations, or the practical use and interpretation of the methods.
-In contrast, this workshop provides a full set of technical, theoretical, and practical skills for Ground Penetrating Radar (GPR) surveying.
-As such, it offers thorough training for field work, processing, and interpretation of intensively modified human landscapes, in an accessible and professional way.
+In contrast, this workshop offers a full set of technical, theoretical, and practical skills for Ground Penetrating Radar (GPR) surveying, for two different GPR system configurations as well as two different antenna frequencies, resulting in variations in resolution and vertical ground penetration.
+It provides thorough training for field work, processing, and interpretation of intensively modified human landscapes, in an accessible and professional way.
 Hands-on experience is an essential complement to previous or planned geophysics training for work in earth sciences, geology, geography, urban planning, architecture, surveying, civil engineering, environmental engineering, environmental studies, landscaping, forensics, anthropology, archaeology, cultural resource management (CRM), Classics, and/or history.

-Period(s) of Occupation: Geophysics (GPR); Roman Imperial (Provincial); Migration Period; Modern
+Period(s) of Occupation: Geophysics (GPR); Roman Imperial (Provincial); Migration Period; Medieval

 Intensive Ground Penetrating Radar (GPR) training workshop, focusing in skill acquisition and hands-on field and laboratory applications, in rich archaeological and modern target environments.
 The workshop is designed for participants to become very effective and proficient GPR operators and analysts.
-Team size: 3 participants per session.
+Intensive training on 250MHZ and 500MHz systems, in rough terrain and cart configurations.
+Team size: 3 participants per session per GPR unit.
+Proof of full (booster included) Covid-19 vaccination required.

 Project Size: 1-24 participants